-NOTE M: LAWSUITS
+NOTE K: LAWSUITS

 During the year ended December 31, 2019 the Diocese was named in a lawsuit related to alleged child abuse at a Diocesan parish.
-The Diocese has retained legal counsel but as of the report date has not been notified of any amount claimed and cannot estimate an amount potentially due.
+The Diocese has retained legal counsel but has not been notified of any amount claimed and cannot estimate an amount potentially due.
+As of the report date, there has been no changes to the aforementioned lawsuit.
 During 2021, in addition to the lawsuit in 2019, the Diocese was named in two lawsuits involving the Boy Scouts of America that were stayed by the U.S. Bankruptcy Court.
+The U.S. Bankruptcy Court overseeing the BSA Settlement Plan (the "Plan") has affirmed the proposed settlement (that was previously appealed) and the Plan is now effective as of April 19, 2023.
+This starts the one-year period in which claimants are barred from prosecuting, but not from filing, non-settled claims against participating organizations (of which the Diocese and some parishes are a part).
+The Diocesan understanding is that existing stays continue in their suits for one year from the effective date of the Plan.
+The Diocese expects these suits to move forward slowly.